Control Flow in Python¶

 Control flow determines which parts of a program execute and in what order.

-So far, our programs executed sequentially — one line after another.
-Control flow introduces mechanisms that allow programs to:
+So far, our programs executed sequentially---one line after another.
+Control flow introduces mechanisms that allow programs to make decisions, repeat actions, and exit early when needed.

 flowchart TD